ki-editor/merc/homepage/src/pitch1.md

 ## 6. Semantic Clarity

-In contrast to many common configuration formats, MARC clearly differentiates between Objects and Maps in its syntax.
+In contrast to many common configuration formats, MERC clearly differentiates between Objects and Maps in its syntax.

 This distinction may seem subtle, but it becomes incredibly valuable in large configuration files.
 It provides clarity and assurance, allowing you to immediately recognize which properties are defined by the user and which are dictated by the schema.